newatoms/beta/_private/costumer-acquisition/communication-plan.md

 * A list of all our sources we have ever quoted or used in our research.
 * Information about our product
 * The option to create a account en formulate the briefing for free
+* The option to create a account and use our interface for free
 * The option to activate the account and your payed subscription

 ## Traffic to the website